softwaremill/scala-clippy/README.md

 # Library authors

 If you'd like to provide custom advices for your library, just include a `clippy.xml` file in your library's jar, it will be automatically picked by the compiler.
-Currently only type mismatch errors are supported:
+Currently type mismatch and not found errors are supported:

 ````xml
 <clippy>